Debt avalanche calculator

 Methodology

-The calculator applies monthly interest, covers minimum payments, then sends any remaining budget to the debt with the highest APR.
-When that balance disappears, the payment rolls into the next highest-rate debt.
+Each month the engine applies interest to every balance, covers the minimum payment on each debt, then sends any remaining budget — your extra payment plus rolled-over payments from debts already paid off — to the debt with the highest APR.
+When that balance hits zero, the full payment rolls into the next-highest-rate debt.

 FAQ